-The CEO is also entitled to reimbursement of expenses in connection with the fulfillment of his position, a cellphone, newspaper subscription, and an appropriate vehicle (subject to periodic replacement of the vehicle, in accordance with the company's standard practice), including expenses associated with the maintenance thereof, and including grossing-up the credit for the vehicle and telephone benefit for tax purposes.

-And additional fringe benefits, as specified in the company's compensation policy, subject to the compensation limit.
+The CEO is also entitled to reimbursement of expenses in connection with the fulfillment of his position, a cellphone, newspaper subscription, and an appropriate vehicle (subject to periodic replacement of the vehicle, in accordance with the Company's standard practice), including expenses associated with the maintenance thereof, and including grossing-up the credit for the vehicle and telephone benefit for tax purposes, as well as additional fringe benefits, as specified in the Company's compensation policy, subject to the compensation limit.

 The agreement sets forth non-competition restrictions during the agreement period.
-The aforementioned restrictions will apply to the CEO with respect to the insurance and finance segments also for the nine month period, beginning from the date of provision of advance notice.
-During the 6 month advance notice period, the CEO will receive the full linked monthly salary, as well as all social benefits and fringe benefits.
-The company will be entitled to waive the CEO's actual work during this period, without derogating from his rights to the aforementioned benefits during the advance notice period.
+The aforementioned restrictions will apply to the CEO with respect to the insurance and finance segments also for the nine-month period, beginning from the date of provision of advance notice.
+During the 6-month advance notice period, the CEO will receive the full linked monthly salary, as well as all social benefits and fringe benefits.
+The Company will be entitled to waive the CEO's actual work during this period, without derogating from his rights to the aforementioned benefits during the advance notice period.

 The agreement includes various provisions and other conventional arrangements.
-It was further determined that in case of termination of the employer - employee relationship, for any reason whatsoever (excluding extraordinary circumstances in which the CEO will not be entitled to severance pay in accordance with the provisions of the law, with respect to his period of employment in the company), the CEO will be entitled to release and/or transfer to his ownership all of the funds which have accrued in his favor in directors' insurance and in the study fund, including the profits thereof.
-Additionally, if and inasmuch as the amount accumulated in the severance pay component of the managers' insurance policy does not reach the severance pay amount to which the CEO would be entitled by law in the event that of dismissal, the company will supplement the difference owed to the CEO.
+It was further determined that in case of termination of the employer - employee relationship, for any reason whatsoever (excluding extraordinary circumstances in which the CEO will not be entitled to severance pay in accordance with the provisions of the law, with respect to his period of employment in the Company), the CEO will be entitled to release and/or transfer to his ownership all of the funds which have accrued in his favor in directors' insurance and in the study fund, including the profits thereof.
+Additionally, if and inasmuch as the amount accumulated in the severance pay component of the managers' insurance policy does not reach the severance pay amount to which the CEO would be entitled by law in the event that of dismissal, the Company will supplement the difference owed to the CEO.

-Following the increase in the CEO's salary, the liability for severance pay will increase, and for this purpose, an additional provision will be made in the company's books, in the amount of approximately NIS 1.07 million, and the severance pay fund may also be effectively supplemented In accordance with the CEO's current salary as of 2008, and his seniority in the group (since February 1, 2008).
+Following the increase of the CEO's salary, an increase in the severance pay liability was created, and for this purpose, an additional provision was made in the Company's books, and an actual supplementation of the severance pay fund may be performed.
+In accordance with the CEO's current salary as of 2008, and his seniority in the group (since February 1, 2008).
 An increase in the aforementioned liability may also occur, from time to time, in consideration of the update to his actual salary21.
 A "tax fine" may be created with respect to the aforementioned liability, in accordance with the provisions of the Executive Compensation Law, which cannot currently be estimated.